Nick Bashall & Nicky Philipps

 Both Nick Bashall and Nicky Philipps are represented by Fine Art Commissions, St James's.

 Throughout his career as a painter, Nick has always taught.
 He welcomes students of all abilities and ages as he believes you can teach anyone to draw and paint.
+Nicky will act as a visiting tutor for a couple of sessions a term.

 His classes are enjoyable and entertaining.
 Whilst the teaching is professional and the students will learn a lot, it is not an intimidating experience.
 The studios are beautiful and historic, the environment friendly and communal.